Rajdeep-Dhar-06/Proxy-Web-Server/README.md

 A single global cache guarded by a single mutex is a major bottleneck under high concurrency.
 To mitigate lock contention, the cache is partitioned into **12 independent shards**.
 Requests are routed to a specific shard using the hash of their URL key, enabling concurrent threads to read and write without blocking each other.

 ### 3. Thundering Herd Protection (`RequestCoalescer`)
 To prevent cache stampedes (when multiple clients request an uncached resource simultaneously), the proxy implements **Request Coalescing**.
-Using C++17 `std::promise` and `std::shared_future`, only the first request (the owner) fetches from the backend.
+Using asynchronous promise and future primitives, only the first request (the owner) fetches from the backend.
 Concurrent waiters block on the shared future and are served the response directly from memory once the owner completes, shielding the backend server.

 ### 4. Zero-Copy Incremental Stream Parsing (`picohttpparser`)
 HTTP headers may arrive fragmented across network packets.
 The server utilizes `picohttpparser` in an incremental socket-reading loop to correctly handle partial packet header fragmentation with zero-copy speeds.